How to Get Rid of Slugs and Snails without Poison or Salt!

-Snails and slugs are pretty much everywhere but left unchecked they can become more than just a slimy nuisance, especially in the garden.
+Snails and slugs are pretty much everywhere but if left unchecked they can become more than just a slimy nuisance, especially in the garden.

-I grew up in a dry climate and had very little trouble with slugs and snails but everything changed when I moved to Seattle.
 The Pacific NW is a very wet place indeed; it’s lush, green and very beautiful but it also means that all kinds of squishy things live there in particular loads of snails and slugs.
 Not all of them are little either!
-Have you ever seen a leopard slug?
-They have black spots and can grow to be anywhere from 4-8 inches (10-20cm) long and up to 1 inch (2.54cm) in diameter.
-Yikes!

-One evening while out walking, I became mildly disgusted at the sight of a couple of big shiny dog turds in the middle of the sidewalk.
-I thought “How lazy are the dog owners around here?”
-That’s when they started to move – ewww!
 Apparently I surprised them.
 Their little antenna popped out and they took off (as fast as a slug can “take off”).
 These were big 5 inch (12.7cm) “black slugs” and they left a slimy trail all the way to the lawn.
-Under the right conditions they can be huge – up to 6 inches (15.24cm) in length.

 Not only that, but there are trillions of little snails everywhere.
 I got 7 tiny snails in my hair once just by brushing past ivy growing on my house…nice.

-ANYway, I had a couple of little petunia and pansy gardens in my backyard as well as raspberries in a container planter.
+I had a couple of little petunia and pansy gardens in my backyard as well as raspberries in a container planter.
 As it turns out, slugs and snails just love petunias, pansies and raspberry leaves.
-Overnight they feasted on my flowers and I was left with nothing but stems the next morning.
-Something had to be done!

-Because I had two cats and two dogs that played in that yard, I only wanted a natural solution – no poisons or chemicals – not with little feet wandering about.
-I checked with some of the local garden centers to find something natural and safe to use.
+I called some of the local garden centers to find something natural and safe to use.
 Instead of being sold a product, this wonderful clerk gave me a super simple tip for umm, redirecting them as it were.

 Here’s what you do: